Mauricio Dubon Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is sixth in the league with a collective 9.5 strikeouts per nine innings.
+- The Blue Jays pitching staff ranks seventh in MLB with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays' 4.86 team ERA ranks 22nd among all MLB pitching staffs.
+- The Blue Jays' 4.70 team ERA ranks 20th across all league pitching staffs.

-- Blue Jays pitchers combine to surrender the second-most home runs in baseball (26 total, 1.5 per game).
+- The Blue Jays allow the fifth-most home runs in baseball (26 total, 1.4 per game).

-- The Blue Jays are sending Bassitt (1-2) to make his fourth start of the season.
-He is 1-2 with a 7.63 ERA and 12 strikeouts in 15 1/3 innings pitched.
+- Berrios (1-2) gets the starting nod for the Blue Jays in his fourth start of the season.
+He has a 7.98 ERA in 14 2/3 innings pitched, with 18 strikeouts.

-- The righty's most recent appearance came on Thursday against the Detroit Tigers, when he went six innings, surrendering two earned runs while giving up four hits.
+- The righty's most recent appearance was on Friday against the Tampa Bay Rays, when he threw five innings, surrendering one earned run while giving up four hits.

-- The 34-year-old has an ERA of 7.63, with 7 strikeouts per nine innings, in three games this season.
-Opponents are hitting .276 against him.
+- The 28-year-old has an ERA of 7.98, with 11 strikeouts per nine innings, in three games this season.
+Opponents have a .306 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.